Trade Forex Trading

 Total= 10,000 - 200

-Total = $ 9,800 you've just lost 2% of your trading account balance
+Total = $ 9,800 you have just lost 2% of your trading account balance